 What are spare ribs anyway?

-Spare ribs come from pork, which you probably already knew.
+Spare ribs come from pork, which you probably already know.
 The ribs are cut from the breast and belly portion of the ribs.

 This cut typically has more meat between the bones and, in my opinion, is tastier than baby back.